A Digital Pheromone-Based Approach for In-Control/Out-of-Control Classification

 These color classifications were grounded in the properties of the Gaussian distribution.
-That is, the thresholds were chosen to correspond to typical deviations from the mean in the InC state allowing for intuitive visual cues: orange indicates values within one standard deviation from the mean, red signals unusually high values (greater than two standard deviations), blue highlights consistently below-average conditions, and violet flags extremely low initial values --- often indicative of system anomalies or start-up instability.
+That is, the thresholds were chosen to correspond to typical deviations from the mean in the InC state, allowing for intuitive visual cues: orange indicates values within one standard deviation from the mean, red signals unusually high values (greater than two standard deviations), blue highlights consistently below-average conditions, and violet flags extremely low initial values, which is often indicative of system anomalies or start-up instability.

-In addition, if a change in the mean of the distribution was detected --- indicating a potential transition from InC to OutC --- the sequence was labeled with a change-point (CP) tag.
+In addition, if a change in the mean of the distribution was detected, indicating a potential transition from InC to OutC, the sequence was labeled with a change-point (CP) tag.
 Multiple change-points could be identified within a single sequence.
-While various change-point detection methods are available (see Truong et al.\ \cite{Truong} and Burg and Williams~\cite{Burg} for reviews), we employed the binary segmentation algorithm (Scott and Knott \cite{Scott}; Sen and Srivastava \cite{Sen}).
-The Pruned Exact Linear Time (PELT) algorithm (Killick et al.\ \cite{killick}) was also initially considered for the task, using the Akaike Information Criterion (AIC) as the penalty term.
+While various change-point detection methods are available (see Truong et al. \cite{Truong} and Burg and Williams~\cite{Burg} for reviews), we employed the binary segmentation algorithm (Scott and Knott~\cite{Scott}; Sen and Srivastava~\cite{Sen}).
+The Pruned Exact Linear Time (PELT) algorithm (Killick et al. \cite{killick}) was also initially considered for the task, using the Akaike Information Criterion (AIC) as the penalty term.
 However, it occasionally identified 4 to 5 change-points within a single sequence, an outcome considered excessive given the length of the sequences.
 In contrast, the binary segmentation algorithm detected no more than 3 change-points per sequence.
 Since the final scores obtained using both algorithms were only marginally different, binary segmentation was considered for change-point detection.

 Sequences were also annotated for extreme values, defined as maxima exceeding 195\degree, minima below 174\degree, or a range greater than 13\degree.
-These annotations are displayed alongside each sequence, as illustrated in Figure~\ref{diar}, which shows a typical data visualization as seen on the supervisor's monitor screen.
+These annotations are displayed alongside each sequence, as illustrated in Figure~\ref{diar}, which shows a typical data visualization as seen on the supervisors' monitor screens.